University of Denver

 I was PhD advisor to Timothy Trujillo who earned his PhD in Spring 2014, with thesis: Topological Ramsey spaces, associated ultrafilters, and their applications to the Tukey theory of ultrafilters and Dedekind cuts of nonstandard arithmetic.
 Dissertation_Trujillo_2014

 From Fall 2013 - Spring 2015 I have been a mentor to postdoctoral scholar Jose Mijares.
 In 2015 I co-advised (with David Meza-Alcantara) Sonia Navarro Flores on her masters thesis at UNAM Morelia, Mexico.
-From Fall 2015 onward, I am mentor to DU postdoctoral scholar Daniel Hathaway.
+From Fall 2015 - Spring 2018, I am mentor to DU postdoctoral scholar Daniel Hathaway.
+From September 2018 - August 2019 I will be a research mentor to visiting scholar Dr. Kaiyun Wang from the College of Mathematics and Information Science, Shaanxi Normal University.